apache/tooling-trusted-release/atr/docs/running-the-server.md

 [`https://127.0.0.1:8080/`](https://127.0.0.1:8080/)

 Pick one or the other, because logging into the site on one host does not log you in to the site on any other host.

+It will take one or two minutes for the server to fetch committee and project information from the ASF website.
+Until the fetch is complete, no existing committees and projects will show.